 Changes to the pools take effect every 24 hours.
 So opening a pool, increasing the stake, moving the stake between pools or between passive delegation and a baking pool all take effect at the pay day.
 At pay day, rewards gathered over a 24 hour period are distributed at the same time.
 If, however, you make a change in delegation in the last epoch before pay day, then the change has to wait until the second pay day.

 But decreasing the stake (whether for delegators or bakers) is subject to a cool-down period.
 In other words, once the transaction has been included in a block the cool-down period starts.
 Unstaking takes effect at the pay day event after the cool-down has elapsed, and the party’s stake will be unlocked.
 During the cool down, the stake is still invested in the pool and earns rewards as before.

 Where delegation is available#

-You can delegate CCDs in the Desktop Wallet, Concordium Legacy Wallet, and Concordium Wallet for Android.
+You can delegate CCDs in the Desktop Wallet, Concordium Legacy Wallet, and Concordium Wallet for Mobile.
 You can also delegate from Concordium Client.
 It is recommended that you use the CCD scan tool to research the various bakers and pools prior to delegation if you plan to delegate to a specific pool.